MohammedJebril/ArvatoCapstone/README.md

 3.Summary of Results:

-	See GitHub for summary of results.
+	See ArvatoCapstone.zip for summary of results.

 4.Licensing and Acknowledgements: